openssl/tools/HOWTO-make-a-release.md

 NEWS.md / NEWS files have been updated and reviewed.

-NEWS.md / NEWS should contain a summary of any changes for the release, and for a security release is (often just a list of the CVEs addressed.
+NEWS.md / NEWS should contain a summary of any changes for the release, and for a security release is (often just a list of the CVEs addressed).
 You should also update NEWS in the master branch to include details of all releases.
 Just update the NEWS bullet points - do not change the release date, keep it as **under development**.

-Add any security fixes to the tree.
-Commit them but *do not push to any public repository*.
+Add any security fixes to the tree and commit them.

 Make sure that the copyrights are updated.
 This script will update the copyright markers and commit the changes (where $TOOLS stands for